cosmos/ibc-rs/ibc-eureka-core/README.md

 sovereign blockchains and IBC core is the part of the protocol that handles the transport, authentication, and ordering (TAO) of data packets.

-The structure within the `ibc-core` crate is designed to provide flexibility for external users.
-You can choose to utilize the entire `ibc-core` crate, or selectively import specific libraries.
-From there, you also have the flexibility of bringing in an entire sub-module (e.g. the `ibc-core-client` crate), or only a module's associated data structures (e.g. `ibc-core-client-types`).
+The structure within the `ibc-eureka-core` crate is designed to provide flexibility for external users.
+You can choose to utilize the entire `ibc-eureka-core` crate, or selectively import specific libraries.
+From there, you also have the flexibility of bringing in an entire sub-module (e.g. the `ibc-eureka-core-client` crate), or only a module's associated data structures (e.g. `ibc-eureka-core-client-types`).

 This versatility empowers hosts, including chain integrators, relayers, or any IBC tooling projects, to build their solution on top of the layers that best